Inventrom/bolt-api-python/README.md

 * Create a feature branch only when you are working on a new feature.
 * Write a test which shows that the bug was fixed or that the feature works as expected.
 * Never work on master branch
-* Send a pull request and until it gets merged and published. :)
+* Send a pull request and wait until it gets merged and published. :)
 * Check your spelling and grammar.
-* Remove any trailing whitespace.
+* Remove any trailing whitespaces.